lorenzofox3/zora/README.md

 ``npm install --save-dev zora``

 Note that the version 3 of zora targets modern Javascript engines.
 Behind the scene it uses *Asynchronous iterators* and *for await* statement.
-Both are supported by Node (>= 10) and all the major browsers.
-If you wish to use the v2 you can find its code and documentation on the [v2 branch]().
+Both are supported by Node (>= 10 or >= with flag) and all the major browsers.
+If you wish to use the v2 you can find its code and documentation on the [v2 branch](https://github.com/lorenzofox3/zora/tree/v2).

 ## (Un)Opinions and Design